 For example, if you earn an income while overseas, you may be required to pay tax on that income in the country where it's earned, as well as in Australia.
 Australia has reciprocal agreements in place with only a few countries to prevent double taxation.
 Check the rules and regulations with the other country's embassy or consulate before you leave Australia.
 For further information, visit the Australian Taxation Office (ATO) website or call the ATO on 13 28 61.

 The Australian Government has introduced legislation that means if you intend to or already reside overseas and have a Higher Education Loan Program (HELP) or Trade Support Loan (TSL) debt, you now have the same repayment obligations as people who live in Australia.

 If you intend to move overseas for six months (183 days) or more in any twelve month period, you need to notify the Australian Taxation Office (ATO) within seven days of leaving Australia by updating your contact details via myGov.
 If you already live overseas, you must notify the ATO.

 From 1 July 2017, you will need to report your worldwide income to the ATO and make repayments if your income is above the minimum repayment threshold.

 For more information visit the Australian Taxation Office and Study Assist websites.

 Australia has bilateral social security agreements with a number of countries.
 These agreements remove the issue of double superannuation that can occur when employees are sent to work temporarily in another country and the employer or employee is required to make superannuation (or equivalent) contributions under the legislation of both countries for the same work.

-For more information visit Australian Taxation Office website or call 13 10 20.
+More information: Australian Taxation Office website or call 13 10 20.